Want more organic traffic from the search engines?

 The role of RankBrain is to keep Google informed of the experience of the users when they visit a specific website.
 This will help Google to determine whether the site is user-friendly.
 If the user visits your site and instantly goes back to the search results indicates that your site either has a poor user experience or showing something irrelevant to the user’s query.

 To put it simply, UX is about making your visitors happy.
 And that’s what Google expects from the sites placed on the result pages.

 You should focus on the following elements to provide the best experience for your visitors:

 Implement Simple Website Architecture

 From a visitor’s point of view, site architecture helps them to easily navigate your website and find content that interests them.
-This is why site architecture considered as one of the crucial part of user experience.
+This is why site architecture is considered one of the crucial parts of user experience.
 Your website can offer a good user experience by simplifying the site architecture.

 Focus on Website Responsiveness